kartoza/sawps/docs/src/user/manual/explore/reports.md

 # Reports Table Page Documentation

-The Reports Table Page is the central hub for viewing and interacting with the users data.
-This page offers a user-friendly interface for exploring and manipulating the users dataset.
-User can use a variety of features to customise the users data view, including filters, column search, and data export options.
+The Reports Table Page is the central hub for viewing and interacting with the user's data.
+This page offers a user-friendly interface for exploring and manipulating the user's dataset.
+Users can use a variety of features to customise their data view, including filters, column search, and data export options.

 ## Reports Display

-The main area of the page displays the users dataset in a tabular format.
+The main area of the page displays the user's dataset in a tabular format.
 Each row represents a record, and each column represents a data attribute.

 ### Reports table

 ![Reports table](./img/reports-1.png)

-1. **Explore**: Click on the `EXPLORE` link available on the navbar to open explore page.
+1. **Explore**: Click on the `EXPLORE` link available on the navigation bar to open explore page.
 2. **Reports**: Click on the `REPORTS` link to view the data.
-3. **Filters**: Utilise the filters provided on the page to refine the users data view.
+3. **Filters**: Utilise the filters provided on the page to refine the user's data view.
 These filters include:
      * **Organisation Filter:** Filter data by organisation.
      * **Report Type Filter:** Filter data by report type.
      * **Property Filter:** Filter data by property.